Yeah, and after that, then we'll get back in order number six.

 One was almost arrested, another broke her wrist, another very nearly got run over.

-These are countless, there are countless other tales of tears, tantrums, subway journeys going disastrously wrong, and in fact, researchers at the University of Missouri Columbia found that not only do women get drunk faster, but their hangover symptoms were more severe, even though they drink the same amount as the men talking about white wine here.
+And in fact, researchers at the University of Missouri, Columbia found that not only do women get drunk faster, but their hangover symptoms were more severe, even though they drank the same amount as the men.

-They drank the same amount as men, they got drunker and they got more hungover.
+They got drunker and they got more hungover.

 Many women say they can no longer drink white wine.

-They complain it makes them upset, aggressive, accident prone.
+They complain it makes them upset, aggressive, accident-prone.

 And in fact, they're being driven crazy.